 No. If you report an alleged sexual assault, you will not be charged for violating the Alcohol or Drug Policy if you consumed alcohol or another drug.
 For more information about victims’ rights in sexual misconduct cases, please see the Sexual Misconduct, Non-Discrimination and Title IX Policy.
-Counseling and support for victims is also available from SOS (Sexual Offense Support).
+Counseling and support for victims is also available from SOS (Support of Survivors).

 Violations of local, state, and federal laws adjudicated through local courts (Alderman’s Court) are regularly reported to Community Standards & Conflict Resolution (CSCR).
 Incidents which are adjudicated by other courts are not automatically reported to CSCR, but can be, depending on the circumstances.
 Certain off-campus circumstances that become known to CSCR (such as an article appearing in the paper or a story broadcast on the news) can also be acted upon.
 Students are expected to conduct themselves in accordance with all laws and may be subject to University action.
 More information is available in the Violations of Law Policy.

 I am suspended from the University but have an off-campus lease in Newark.
 Can I still live at my off-campus residence?
 Can I come to events on campus?

 Yes, you may continue to live off campus and make use of all businesses and services within the city.
 You may not, however, be on campus or participate in any University-sponsored events or activities, including those at off-campus locations.

 - Submit your re-entry portfolio.